dtcu0ng/H81M-DS2-Hackintosh/README.md

 (**): If Bootcamp don't work in your machine, you need select another OS disk in UEFI settings to boot another OS.

-## Guide for Low-end CPUs (Pentium, Celeron)
+## Guide for Low-end CPUs
-+ Because macOS don't support Pentium, Celeron CPUs, so we need a use the Fake CPUID and some changes, patches for that CPU to boot in MacOS:
++ Because macOS don't support low-end CPUs like Pentium, Celeron, so we need a use the Fake CPUID and some changes, patches for that CPU to boot in MacOS:

 Tutorial:
-+ In your config.plist, goto Kernel > Emulate add these data into require value
++ In your config.plist, goto Kernel > Emulate add these data into required value
 ```
 Cpuid1Data: A9060300 00000000 00000000 00000000
 Cpuid1Mask: FFFFFFFF 00000000 00000000 00000000